DKIM, SPF, and DMARC Explained Simply

 Policy progression

 Don't jump to p=reject immediately.
-You'll block legitimate email you forgot about.
+You'll block legitimate email you forgot about—like that newsletter service your marketing team set up last year.

 DMARC alignment